 Fire Service gives advice to celebrate Ramadan safely

-During Ramadan, a period of fasting is often observed during daylight hours meaning cooking takes place before sunrise and after sunset.
+Ramadan, a month of fasting in the Islamic calendar is often observed during daylight hours and begins this week.

-“By following our safety advice and taking a few simple precautions, you can make sure that you and your family stay safe throughout this holy period.”
+“By taking a few simple precautions, you can make sure that you and your family stay safe throughout this holy period.”

 Half of all house fires start in the kitchen, please read the below advice to help you stay safe while cooking:

 - Never leave cooking unattended

 - Dry deep-fried food before putting it in hot oil and turn off the heat if the oil starts to smoke.
 Never fill the pan more than one-third full of oil

 - If hot oil ignites, turn off the heat under the pan (if it’s safe to do so) and allow it to cool completely and don’t move the pan

 - Never throw water on hot oil- the effects can be devastating

 - Don’t use a fire extinguisher on a pan of oil - the force of the extinguisher can spread the fire